matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 previous message.
 That may even be more obvious to them than if the message was prefixed with a `*`, since that has been confusing to users in the past.
-Since edits would now look exactly like a normal message, they would also be considerably easier to implement, since you jus need to replace the former message now, similar to a redaction, and not merge `content` and `new_content`.
+Since edits would now look exactly like a normal message, they would also be considerably easier to implement, since you just need to replace the former message now, similar to a redaction, and not merge `content` and `new_content`.

 ## Alternatives